simphon/PP2020/README.md

 ### Running the optimization

 In order to run the optimization, you only need to run the R-script **optVoicing.R**.

+_WARNING:_ Running this script may take a very long time (depending on your machine).
+You may want to run the script first on a smaller supset of your data and/or restrict the maximum number of function evaluations to a very small value until your setup is ready!

 #### Configuration